 Deciding which body armor to

-purchase is as important as any purchase you will make.
+purchase is as about as important as any purchase a law enforcement

 Before deciding on brands, you

-need a little knowledge about body armor to help
+need to understand a few things about body armor to help

 All body armor products are